agnes-yang/raindrop-detection-cnn/README.md

 To use these scripts the pre-trained network models must be downloaded using the shell script ```download-models.sh``` which will create an additional ```models``` directory containing the network weight data.
 Furthermore, the example dataset must be downloaded using the shell script ```download-data.sh``` which will create an additional ```dataset``` directory containing the image data for testing.

-The custom dataset used for training and evaluation can be found on [Durham Collections](https://collections.durham.ac.uk/TBC) (together with the trained network models).
+The custom dataset used for training and evaluation can be found on [Durham Collections](https://collections.durham.ac.uk/collections/r2c534fn94m) (together with the trained network models):

+-

-# TODO - fix dataset
+-

 ---